MicrosoftDocs/customer-voice/fp-docs/embed-survey-powerapps.md

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-You can embed your surveys in the canvas apps created using Power Apps.
+You can embed your surveys in the canvas apps created by using Power Apps.
 This allows users to respond to the surveys directly from the apps.

 > [!NOTE]
 > You must have Power Apps Plan 1 to embed your surveys in a canvas app.
-For more information on purchasing Power Apps, see [Purchase Power Apps for your organization](https://docs.microsoft.com/power-platform/admin/signup-for-powerapps-admin).
+For more information about purchasing Power Apps, see [Purchase Power Apps for your organization](https://docs.microsoft.com/power-platform/admin/signup-for-powerapps-admin).

 1. Sign in to [Power Apps](https://web.powerapps.com/).

 2. Create a blank canvas app or use one of the available templates.
-For more information on creating a canvas app, see [Create a canvas app from scratch using Common Data Service](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch).
+For more information about creating a canvas app, see [Create a canvas app from scratch using Common Data Service](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch).

-3. On the **Insert** tab, open the **Controls** menu and then add the **Forms Pro survey (Preview)** control.
+3. On the **Insert** tab, open the **Controls** menu, and then add the **Forms Pro survey (Preview)** control.

     > [!div class=mx-imgBorder]
     > ![Add the Forms Pro survey (Preview) control](media/insert-control.png "Add the Forms Pro survey (Preview) control")